 Caesura occurs when a line is split in half, sometimes with punctuation, sometimes not.
 The use of punctuation in these moments creates a very intentional pause in the text.
 A reader should consider how the pause influences the rhythm of one’s reading and how it might precede an important turn or transition in the text.
 For instance, line three which reads: “Much Sense – the starkest Madness” or line seven which reads: “Demur – you’re straightway dangerous”.

 Another important technique commonly used in poetry is enjambment.
 It occurs when a line is cut off before its natural stopping point.
 Enjambment forces a reader down to the next line, and the next, quickly.
 One has to move forward in order to comfortably resolve a phrase or sentence.
-There is a good example in the transition between lines four and five.
+There is a good example of the transition between lines four and five.